Sixth generation of video game consoles: GameCube

 Nintendo struggled with conflicting brand images, particularly the family-friendly one developed during the 1990s.
 Its arsenal of franchises and history in the industry, though earning it a loyal fan base, failed to give it an advantage against the Xbox and PlayStation 2 which captured audiences seeking 'Mature' titles of which Nintendo had fewer.
 Nintendo also made little headway into online gaming (releasing a small handful of online-capable games, the most popular of which was Phantasy Star Online Episode I and II, which was an enhanced port of the Dreamcast game with various new features and content), instead emphasizing Game Boy Advance connectivity.
-As a result, the Nintendo GameCube failed to match the sales of its predecessor, the Nintendo 64, but the console wasn't a financial failure.
+As a result, the GameCube failed to match the sales of its predecessor, the Nintendo 64, but the console wasn't a financial failure.
 Nintendo did however rejuvenate its relationship with many developers, often working in close collaboration with them to produce games based upon its franchises, in contrast to the past where it was frequently seen as bullying developers in the late 1980s, back when the Nintendo Entertainment System was out on the market.
-As a result, the Nintendo GameCube had more first and second party releases than its competitors, whose most successful titles were mainly products of third-party developers.
+As a result, the GameCube had more first and second party releases than its competitors, whose most successful titles were mainly products of third-party developers.